meese-os/meeseOS-manual/src/guide/framework/README.md

 ## Other

-To load generic libraries etc. (like jQuery) into OS.js you have two alternatives.
+To load generic libraries (like jQuery) into MeeseOS, you have two alternatives.

 > [warning] Please note that using libraries optimized for bundling is recommended (`import` or `require` in your distro or packages), as some libraries older might pollute the global namespaces and/or styles.
 Also, including libraries that attach to the global namespace might cause issues when loading different versions.